kovacevicdejan/bank-system/README.md

 # bank-system
-- Designed a database which represents a bank model with users, accounts and transactions
+- Designed a database which represents a bank model with users, accounts and transactions, using MySQL Workbench
 - Implemented three subsystems and a server that comunicate via Java Messaging Service
 - Created a console application for sending client http request to the server using the Retrofit API